ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - An optimal prefix code that is commonly used for lossless data compression.
 - What is paging in terms of computer science?
   - A memory management scheme by which a computer stores and retrieves data from secondary storage (disk) for use in main memory (RAM).
-- When would you use a binary heap VS. binary search tree?
+- When would you use a binary heap VS binary search tree?
   - Binary heap is better at `min`/`max` with a `O(1)` search time, while binary search tree is balanced with a `O(log n)` search time for any node.
   - If you only care about `min`/`max` (e.g. priority-related), go with binary heap.
   - If you want everything sorted, go with binary search tree.
-- What's the difference between a heap VS. binary heap?
+- What's the difference between a heap VS binary heap?
   - They're the same.
-- What's the difference between a binary tree VS. binary search tree?
+- What's the difference between a binary tree VS binary search tree?
   - Binary tree is where a parent node has at max 2 children.
   - Binary search tree is the same as a binary tree, but balanced/sorted, meant for searching in `O(log n)` time.
 - Can you store a dictionary within a dictionary?